What Does it Take to Be a Broadcast Technician?

 - Program Clerk

 In the United States, there were 34,000 jobs for Broadcast Technician in 2016.
 There is little to no growth in job opportunities for Broadcast Technician.
-The BLS estimates 2,900 yearly job openings in this field.
+There will be an estimated 2,900 positions for Broadcast Technician per year.

 The states with the most job growth for Broadcast Technician are Utah, Rhode Island, and Maryland.
 Watch out if you plan on working in Alaska, Kansas, or Maine.
 These states have the worst job growth for this type of profession.